 - You will need to be nominated by your home institution as its exchange nominee under the relevant exchange agreement.

 - The administrator of the Law Faculty of your home institution needs to e-mail a nomination letter from your home university (stating that you are the appointed exchange student) to Patricia Phillips, the UCT Law Postgraduate Manager.

-- The UCT Law Faculty Postgraduate Manager will then forward you the relevant UCT application forms which will need to be completed and returned to her by the relevant application deadline:
+- The UCT Law Faculty Postgraduate Manager will then forward you the relevant UCT application forms which will need to be completed and returned to her by the relevant application deadline, as outlined below: